Bill Belichick's tone after the game wasn't one of celebration; instead, it felt more satisfied, controlled, and even somewhat nostalgic.

 MORE: Jon Sumrall takes blame for Tulane loss

-Despite his win, he promptly redirected his attention to the upcoming obstacle.
+Even in victory, he shifted focus quickly to the next challenge.
 “They’ll get a little rest,” Belichick said.
 “Then we’ll fill it back up this week and get ready for Stanford.”

 “Feels good,” he said.
 “It feels great.”